ozendelait/wilddash_scripts/remap_delta/README.md

 python remap_delta.py --change_path file_s_to_be_changed.json --delta_path delta_remap_info.json
 ```

+Note that warnings are generated for all delta annotation which could not be matched in the json(s) to be changed.
+Some delta relabel information files might contain more data that an individual dataset.
+For example: the WD2 relabel information for MVD is combined in a single mvdv1p2_remap.json file but can be applied to either the training panoptic json or the validation json.
+So in both cases some remappings will not be found in the respectiv target files and warnings are to be expected.

 ### Delta dataset relabeling json format ###

 The relabeling format is derived from the COCO panoptic json format: